guangchen811/DescKGC/_sources/installdoc.rst.txt

 .. code-block:: bash

-  autokgc --help
+  desckgc --help

 The output should be like this:

 .. code-block:: bash

-  usage: autokgc [-h]
+  usage: desckgc [-h]
                {manage-db,search-from-arxiv,extract-entity-from-doc,add-from-arxiv,entity-alignment} ...

   DescKGC CLI